-As at 31 March 2022, the Group had bank borrowings of approximately HK\$55.1 million of which all borrowings were denominated in Hong Kong dollars and were secured by the Group's investment property and the deposit pledged to a bank of the Group.
+As at 31 March 2023, the Group had bank borrowings of approximately HK\$80.7 million (2022: HK\$55.1 million) of which all borrowings were denominated in Hong Kong dollars and were secured by the Group's investment property and the deposit pledged to a bank of the Group.

-As at 31 March 2022, the Group's gearing ratio was approximately 0.44 time, which is calculated based on total bank borrowings divided by total equity attributable to owners of the Company as at 31 March 2022.
-The Directors, taking into account the nature and scale of operations of the Group, considered that the gearing ratio as at 31 March 2022 was reasonable.
-The Directors would keep monitoring the financial and liquidity position of the Group closely, and make appropriate financing strategy for the Group from time to time.
+As at 31 March 2023, the Group's gearing ratio was approximately 0.63 time (2022: 0.44 time) which is calculated based on total bank borrowings divided by total equity attributable to owners of the Company as at 31 March 2023.
+The Board, taking into account the nature and scale of operations of the Group, considered that the gearing ratio as at 31 March 2023 was reasonable.
+The Board would keep monitoring the financial and liquidity position of the Group closely and make appropriate financing strategy for the Group from time to time.